tributech-solutions/tributech-docs/docs/quickstart/install-bridge.md

 ## Next Steps

 The deployment will run for a couple of minutes.
-After the deployment is finished there should be a new instance of the Azure IoT Hub in the selected ressource-group.
+After the deployment is finished there should be a new instance of the Azure IoT Hub in the selected resource-group.
 This IoT Hub will be used in the following steps to deploy a simulated Edge Device.